Hailey, Idaho: Friedman Memorial Airport

 The Friedman Memorial Airport provides direct flights to Salt Lake City, and Seattle most year round.
 Direct flights to Los Angeles, Denver, San Francisco and Chicago are available seasonally.
 The airport has a private terminal for small jets.
 Herbert Allen Jr.'s annual summer executive retreat, Allen & Company Sun Valley Conference is a regular client of Friedman Memorial Airport.
 Idaho Highway 75 runs past the airport.

 Friedman Memorial Airport is named for Simon Moses Friedman, a Jewish merchant and sheep rancher who settled in Hailey in the 1880s and was elected its first mayor when the city was incorporated in 1909.
 His children Leon and Lucile Friedman donated the land for the airport to the city in 1931.

 Publications and media

 Hailey is the home to Sun Valley Magazine, a quarterly publication focusing on fine dining, real estate and local events.
 Hailey has two local newspapers: The Idaho Mountain Express and The Weekly Sun.
 The Idaho Mountain Express is located in Ketchum and is published every Wednesday and Friday.
 The Weekly Sun is located in Hailey and is published every Wednesday.

 Snowboard Magazine was founded in Hailey, Idaho in the year 2004 by local resident Mark Sullivan.
 The magazine quickly grew to the 3rd largest snowboarding publication in the world before being sold to Storm Mountain Publishing in 2007.

-KECH at 95.3 FM is a local radio station.
-Another is KSKI-FM at 94.5 FM.
+KHLY at 1440 AM is Hailey’s only AM radio station and repeated in Sun Valley at 103.7 FM.
+KECH at 95.3 FM is another local radio station based in Hailey and licensed to the city of Sun Valley along with KSKI-FM at 94.5 FM.

 Plum TV premiered in 2007 from Hailey, Idaho.
-Plum TV is a boutique network at upscale resort communities.
+Plum TV was a boutique network serving resort communities.
+Plum TV ultimately went bankrupt and their Hailey and Ketchum LPTV (low power television) licenses were surrendered back to the Federal Communications Commission (FCC).
+The community of Hailey is currently served by Cox Cable carriage of full power, network affiliated, nearby television stations KMVT Channel 11 CBS Twin Falls, KSVT Channel 14 FOX Twin Falls, KTVB Channel 7 NBC Boise, KIVI, Channel 6 ABC Boise and KBOI Channel 2 CBS also of Boise.